Ostlind/AzureRm/README.md

 ####This tutorial will go through
 1. How to install Powershell Azure Preview

-`Login-AzureRm`
+2.

 ## Subscription
 ---

-To get started with Azure Resource Manager (referred form here on as ARM) you must hava valid Azure subscription.
+To get started with Azure Resource Manager (referred form here on as ARM) you must have valid Azure subscription.

 `Login-azure`
 =======